6th RSC / SCI symposium

 Sponsors are encouraged to support this well-respected event.
 We are most grateful to our sponsor below:

-To register an interest, please email Maggi - firstname.lastname@example.org
+To contact the secretariat, please e-mail Maggi - firstname.lastname@example.org